Fractured Magic: Chapter Twenty-Five

 “Of course I have.
 I’m Egil.”

 It was the first time he’d said it, and it made Gareth shudder.
-While they fought, he'd almost forgotten.
+While they fought, he’d almost forgotten.
 How did Roman do that?
 How did Roman make him forget?
 He ducked his head, embarrassed.
 Floundering and flailing in front of Roman was one thing; doing so in front of Egil was another.
-He wished he could sink into these grasses and disappear into the soil.
+He wanted to sink into these grasses and disappear into the soil.

 He must have made a pathetic sight, because Roman rolled his eyes.
 “You’re just getting started.
 It took me a lot of time, practice, and training to get as good as I am today.”